How to Start a Personal Shopping Business

 A personal shopper service can be a full-time business or even one to offer as a side job to make a little extra income.

-There isn’t much data available when it comes to personal shopping businesses in the US.
+There isn’t much data available when it comes to professional personal shopper businesses in the US.
 According to Zippia, there were well over 33,500 personal shoppers employed in the US, the number of personal shoppers running their own business is unknown.
 However, demographics are likely to be similar.
 For example, over 71% of all personal shoppers are women, and the average age of an employed personal shopper is 44.
 It’s also interesting to note that at the time of that report, New York and Chicago had the highest number of personal shoppers.

 By far, the largest market segment within this industry is the personal shopping service for clothing and accessories.
 It is also one of the most competitive markets.